abstract-threadpool/snk-themes/README.md

 **github action**

 In your "github-username"/"your-github-username"/ repo create a new file called "filename".yaml (deafult is blank.yaml, but can be anything) copy the below text into the .yaml file, change your the palette under outputs from rainbow to your desired palette.
-Options show above are [fire, acid, github-dark, github, ocean, rainbow, github-light]
+Options show above are [acid, candy, fire ,github-dark, github-light, ocean, plant, rainbow]

 You can change the cron job time below, this one runs automatically every 24 hours